Home > Planning > Do I need planning permission? > Householder permission > Do I need planning permission?

 • You can review the National Planning guidance on the Planning Portal website via the Interactive House (free advice service).
 You will also find a list of common projects on this page; some have mini guides and case studies which you may find useful to review.

 • You can complete a certificate of lawful development for a proposed use, which provides formal confirmation of the requirement for permission.
-(A National Fee of £103 is applied for this service).

 Access our online mapping facility to check whether a property is within a conservation area, article 4 area, a listed building, view live planning applications or refer to planning history for an address.
 There are sometimes further restrictions in the form of conditions placed on earlier planning permissions, for example barn conversions and the use of garages which should be clarified prior to carrying out any alterations.